julbod/QAQC_VIU_wx/README.md

 ### BP:
 1. Homathko: Values are all around 35 kpa when they should likely be higher.
 Checked conversion from mv to hpa and tested the atmospheric correction but it doesn’t seem to be the answer?

-### PP_Tipper:
-1. Is the outlier removal threshold too harsh (12 mm)?
-Record atmospheric rivers in November 2021 (around 13-15th) was ~120mm/24hr in places near Vancouver/Abbotsford, equivalent to 5mm every hour for 24 hours.
-Accepting this fluctuates on an hourly basis, I doubled this value, but it appears to still be cutting off some data that may be accurate (e.g. Ape Lake 2017-18).

-### PC Tipper:
-None.
-Cumsum is recalculated from the qaqced PP_Tipper data.
-Flag number is set to 0 throughout since no qaqc is applied to the cumsum.
-Any differences observed between the "clean" and "qaqc" PC_Tipper data is from the qaqc applied to the PP_Tipper.

-### Wind_Dir:
-None.
-Minimal qaqc was applied (see tables above).

-### Pk_Wind_Dir:
-None.
-Minimal qaqc was applied (see tables above).

-### Wind_Speed:
-None.
-Minimal qaqc was applied (see tables above).

-### Pk_Wind_Speed:
-None.
-Minimal qaqc was applied (see tables above).